G-S9N6DX06CF

 Afterward, they often spray their skin with a protective coating of dust.

-If it is possible an elephant goes to water once a day to drink, bathe and wallow in mud.
-On average an elephant will drink 70 to 90 liters a day but it can down 150 liter when thirsty.
+An elephant can go to the water once a day to drink, bathe, and wallow in mud.
+On average, an elephant will drink 70 to 90 liters a day, but it can down 150 liters when thirsty.

 Wallowing in mud is an important activity for elephants.
-It cools them off and it protects its skin against parasites.
+It cools them off, and it protects their skin against parasites.

 In deep water an elephant will immerse itself completely.
 Elephants can swim across lakes and rivers with only the tip of their trunks showing.